plurid/universality-metering/README.md

 ## Concept

-Text with the `UM` mark at the top right corner.
+A text will have the `UM` mark at the top right corner (or any other place, if set up differently).

 <p align="center">
     <img src="https://raw.githubusercontent.com/plurid/universality-metering/master/about/docs/images/universality-um.png" width="700px">